 Gloriously remote and set in one of Canada’s wildest and most astounding natural settings, Clayoquot Wilderness Lodge is a luxury settlement in the style of the turn-of-the-century prospectors, complete with canvas tents and central guest outpost.
 Clayoquot offers guests an unforgettable experience of Vancouver Island’s Clayoquot Sound, where the landscape and wildlife combine in an enchanting adventure.
+Clayoquot Wilderness Lodge is open seasonally during the warmer months from May to September.
+In 2023, the lodge will welcome guests from May 18 – September 23, 2023 inclusive.

 The Baillie Lodges experience embraces the luxury of travel.
 A stay with Baillie Lodges is about connection with the landscape, its culture and wildlife, a celebration of superb regional cuisine and luxurious lodgings.
 It offers a genuine sense of place, a union of sights, scents and tastes that immerses guests in their surrounds.
 Guest itineraries are tailor-made, creating a personal, lasting connection with the destination.
 A stay with Baillie Lodges offers time to reconnect with the people and places that matter most.
 Clayoquot Wilderness Lodge is the first international property in the Australia-based Baillie Lodges collection.